infinitered/ignite/docs/advanced-guides/creating-plugins.md

 }
 ```

-### Edit the `index.js`
+### Edit the `plugin.js`

-The `index.js` is the entrypoint for your plugin and provides the add/remove functionality.
+The `plugin.js` file is the entrypoint for your plugin and provides the add/remove functionality.
 We need to make sure that the npm packages installed and component examples are copied over.

 1. Change the `NPM_MODULE_NAME` to `react-native-radio-buttons`
-2. Since this npm package does not require a linking step, we will change `ignite.addModule` to have `link: false` and `ignite.removeModule` to have `unlink: false`
+2. Since this npm package does not require a linking step, we remove `{link: true}` from `ignite.addModule` and remove `{unlink: false}` from `ignite.removeModule`.
 3. Make sure `EXAMPLE_FILE` matches the filename under `templates`

 ### Add content to the example template